mt-mods/beerchat/README.md

 ## Beerchat
-[Mod]Beerchat[beerchat] is a Minetest mod that supports muting, chat channels/ rooms, message sounds and chat shortcuts.
+[Mod]Beerchat[beerchat] is a dependency Minetest mod that supports chat channels/ chat rooms, colored messages, muting players, message sounds and chat shortcuts.

+## Using the Mod In-Game
 ### Channel Management
 Channels are like chat rooms.
 Messages in channels are only sent to the members of that channel.
 They can be made private by password protecting it and a color to differentiate from the main chat.
 Channel management is done via chat commands.
 Parameters to these commands are comma separated.
 To create a channel, use the /create_channel or /cc command and supply channel name, optional password and optional color (defaults to white).
 Channels can be deleted via /delete_channel or /dc and this can only be done by the channel owner.
 The owner does not need to supply the channel's password to delete the channel.
 The /my_channels or /mc command shows the channels you are owner/ member of in json format.
 Some channel management examples below: